 So how can we buy Ethereum in the Philippines?
 Technically, we don’t buy ethereum.
 What we’re buying is “ether“, the so-called fuel in the ethereum network.
 Think of it as the token you buy to purchase something in the Ethereum network.
 It is also the reward given to people who add something valuable to the network.
 Or simply, if the bitcoin network has “bitcoin”, ethereum has “ether”.

-Users can buy ether at CX, which is Coins.ph’s own cryptocurrency exchange where you can trade fiat (PHP) to ether.
+Users can buy ether at Coins Pro (formerly CX), which is Coins.ph’s own cryptocurrency exchange where you can trade fiat (PHP) to ether.

 Update: Mar.
 27, 2018: Buy Ether through Coins.ph

 Coins.ph now allows users to buy ether through its iPhone, Android, and web apps.
 To know more, please check this article: